 Sport and Exercise Science Research Centre (SESRC)

 The laboratories of the Sport and Exercise Science Research Centre (SESRC) are equipped with specialised and industry standard equipment with ongoing research into Environmental Psychophysiology and Musculoskeletal Biomechanics.
 Teaching is research-informed and you will get to use these facilities as you progress through the degree.
-You can take a virtual tour below.

 You'll have access to a range of sports facilities and equipment, including a fully equipped fitness suite with SMART Centre Technology, a Functional Training Zone, Free Weights Room and Sports Hall.
 Please visit our LSBU Active pages for more information.